-The Civic District lies at the very heart of Singapore, and is well-known for its key government buildings, museums, protected parks and memorial spaces.
-Although home to many must-see attractions, any visit to the Civic District wouldn’t be complete without taking at least a glance at the world famous Raffles Hotel - which of course, makes our Top 10 list!
+The Civic District lies at the very heart of Singapore and is well-known for its key government buildings, museums, protected parks and memorial spaces.
+Although home to many must-see attractions, any visit to the Civic District wouldn’t be complete without taking at least a glance at the world famous Raffles Hotel.

 Comprised of only a few square miles, the Civic District is packed full of some of the most fascinating museums, important historical buildings and best attractions in central Singapore.
 The area, easily accessible from City Hall MRT, is walking distance from the Bugis area in the north, the Singapore River to the South and Marina Bay is just a short stroll away.

-Find out more with our selection of the 10 Best Attractions in the Civic District of Singapore.
+Find out more with our selection of the best attractions in the Civic District of Singapore.

 - Singapore F1 Street Circuit Driving Experience

 - Adventure Cove Waterpark™ 1-Day Pass with Hotel Pickup